berndt-160-200.jpg

 PI: Andre Berndt, Ph.D.

-Andre Berndt is an assistant professor at UW in the Department of Bioengineering and develops molecular biosensors for applications in neuroscience.
+Andre Berndt is an associate professor at UW in the Department of Bioengineering and develops molecular biosensors for applications in neuroscience.
 He received his Ph.D. in biophysics from the Humboldt University in Berlin, Germany, after elucidating the molecular mechanism of the light-gated cation channel Channelrhodopsin-2.
 Based on this essential work, he extended the optogenetic toolbox by engineering various tools for controlling neuronal circuits by light.
-He continued his work as a postdoc at Stanford University where he identified the structural determinants of channelrhodopsin ion selectivity, leading to the design of completely new channelrhodopsins.
+He continued his work as a postdoc at Stanford University, where he identified the structural determinants of channelrhodopsin ion selectivity, leading to the design of entirely new channelrhodopsins.
 By combining biophysics and bioengineering with neuroscience, he aims to develop more efficient tools for interrogating neuronal circuits at high-throughput.

 G3203.JPG